-During our 40-year existence, SFS has continued to evolve by adding new programming in response to the changing needs of our students.
-After careful consideration and thoughtful dialogue with parents, students, and educators we believe that many of our middle school students would benefit from a transition year; in response, we have developed a 9th Grade Transition program.
+During our 44-year existence, SFS has continued to evolve by adding new programming in response to the changing needs of our students.
+In 2017 we developed a 9th Grade Transition program to provide additional support for some of our middle school students who would benefit from a transition year.

 The goals of the 9th Grade Transition program are to:

 - continue to provide strong, multisensory, small group instruction in reading, writing, and mathematics for students.

 - use direct instruction to teach academic skills that include note taking, test taking, study strategies, research strategies, as well as reading and writing.

 - provide strong transition programming to help students navigate the areas of peer relationships, self-advocacy, and executive function skills.